 Ever experience the release that comes from patching up a relationship or work situation after making a big mistake?
 It’s like a huge weight has been removed.
 The problem comes when we repeat the same mistake no matter how hard we try to do the right thing.
 How can we experience true restoration from our failures and find lasting freedom from our missteps?

 Work through the following questions and scriptures on your own, and get together with your running partner, life group, or friends and family to talk through what you are learning.

 DOWNLOAD NEXT STEPS

-1. What stood out/intrigued you from the messages?
+2. What stood out to you from the message this week?

 3. Read Galatians 5:13-26.
 Paul’s description of the desires of our flesh is a helpful list of possible character defects with which we may struggle.
 He also gives us a helpful list of godly characteristics that are produced in our lives when we live according to God’s will and ways.
 Which defects of character are you most willing and ready for God to help you remove?
 Which godly character trait would you like to see take its place?